ManoloMancelli/Vive-Wand-Research/docs/Tests.md

 - Check if tracking will work with sensors only on one side

+Test Succesful.
+Tracking does work with one side obstructed.

 ## Components

 - Check for the minimal component configuration required to run tracking